-The holdings of the Rubenstein Rare Book & Manuscript Library range from ancient papyri to records of modern advertising.
+The holdings of the Rubenstein Rare Book & Manuscript Library range from ancient papyri to social media.
 They number more than 300,000 printed volumes and more than 20 million items in manuscript and archival collections.
 Principal collecting areas include:

 Advertising, Sales and Marketing